remodlai/remodl-sdk/remodl/integrations/SlackAlerting/Readme.md

 ## Folder Structure

 - `slack_alerting.py`: This is the main file that handles sending different types of alerts
 - `batching_handler.py`: Handles Batching + sending Httpx Post requests to slack.
 Slack alerts are sent every 10s or when events are greater than X events.
-Done to ensure litellm has good performance under high traffic
+Done to ensure remodl has good performance under high traffic
 - `types.py`: This file contains the AlertType enum which is used to define the different types of alerts that can be sent to Slack.
 - `utils.py`: This file contains common utils used specifically for slack alerting